 “There's 3 per cent from the county, roughly 2 per cent from OPP, so that gets us to 5 per cent before we even get out of the barn,” said Mayor Don McIsaac after Monday’s council meeting.

-“Another 1.9 from the city gets us to 6.94 – that's a big number.
+The mayor went on to say that "another 1.9 from the city gets us to 6.94 – that's a big number.
 People don't get those kinds of salary increases and wage increases, so we have to deal with that.”

 McIsaac expressed some hope the county’s levy impact could be lowered, noting their budget has not been finalized yet.